 “Come on,” she said.
 “We need to find your mother.”

-“After Palmer helped you escape, they may have suspected she was unloyal, in which case they would have put her in the holding cells where they put you and Parson Sinews,” said Roderick.
+“After Palmer helped you escape, they may have suspected she was disloyal-disloyal- in which case they would have put her in the holding cells where they put you and Parson Sinews,” said Roderick.

 Annabel nodded.
 “The cells are this way, if I remember from Palmer’s map.”